xperrylinn/cellular-automata-molecular-dynamics/tests/README.md

 PATH ROOT_DIR/test
     Files:
   	- README: this file with a general description of the test subdirectory
+    - tests_input_services.cxx: tests the core methods of the computational services belonging to the Cellular Automaton class
-    - tests.cxx :  tests the methods of the Cellular Automaton object.
+    - test_computational_services.vxx: tests the core methods of the computational services belonging to the Cellular Automaton class
     - Makefile: contains commands that build the targets for the test files in this subdirectory.